 ]]>

-Editor’s note: This is the second video in our ongoing series that showcases our in-house experts using real-world scenarios to explore the transformative capabilities of Microsoft 365 Copilot.
+This story is part of our video series showcasing in-house experts using real-world scenarios to explore the transformative capabilities of Microsoft 365 Copilot.

 You can use Microsoft 365 Copilot as your trusted advisor throughout continuous improvement projects like those that use the Six Sigma DMAIC phases of Define, Measure, Analyze, Improve, and Control.

-Jan Aaare will show you how—watch his video to see how he does it.
+Jan Aarre will show you how—watch his video to see how he does it.

 “Copilot will give you ideas on what direction to take your Six Sigma projects,” says Aarre, a continuous improvement consultant on the Service Improvement Centre of Excellence team at Microsoft.
 “It can also help you structure and be more efficient with them.”